 It is full of flavor.
 Beef, veggies, and plenty of herbs give this beef stew a deep rich flavor that will keep you coming back for more.

 Not only is this easy one-pot beef stew packed with veggies and full of flavor, it is also Whole30 compliant, Paleo, gluten and dairy-free.
 Keep reading to learn how to make a Whole30 version of this classic dish.

 Classic beef stew traditionally uses flour or cornstarch to create a slightly thick and flavorful broth.
-Because all grains and glutens are avoided when doing the Whole30, this recipe uses arrowroot starch to thicken the broth and create a rich stew.
+Instead this recipe uses arrowroot starch to create the perfect gravy that’s made without any grains.

 Arrowroot starch is a gluten free thickener that is grain-free, Paleo-friendly, and Whole30 compliant.
 Arrowroot starch comes from the arrowroot plant which is actually a large herb.
 It looks and feels almost exactly like cornstarch!